 • Try using a “Be Present Box” at the dinner table.
 Turned-off cell phones stay in the box during family time.

-• Create a cell phone moratorium one day a week, or even one afternoon or evening per week.
+• Create a smartphone moratorium one day a week or even one afternoon or evening per week.

 If this doesn’t work out, you can get more advanced solutions to teen smartphone addiction.

-Our teenagers are still in their developmental stages even if they feel and act like they are mature enough.
-Most of them have not fully mastered the necessary skills to survive in this world (I mean, nobody ever really does) because they have little or no experience.
+Our teenagers are still in their developmental stages, even if they feel and act like they are mature enough.
+Most of them have not fully mastered the necessary skills to survive in this world (I mean, nobody ever really does) because they have little or no experience, and their pre-frontal cortex, which is responsible for executive functioning, continues to develop till 25.

 They don’t like to appear ignorant or ask for help because they want to be part of the cool crowd.
-It is our job as parents to help them even if they might end up hating us for it, they’ll eventually come around.
+It is our job as parents to help them, and even if they hate us for it, they’ll eventually come around.
+Read more about Digital Savvy Parenting